 - 1. Verify and document the date change occurred. - 2.
-Evaluate for open/shut SA payments, refer to SA-3220, Budgeting. - Send one of the following notices to disposition application: DSS-8108, Notice of Benefits, DHB-5002, Important Notice About Your Medicaid or Special Assistance Approval or DSS-8109, Your Application for Benefits Is Being Denied or Withdrawn. - 4.
+Evaluate for open/shut SA payments, refer to SA-3220, Budgeting. - 3.
+Send one of the following notices to disposition application: DSS-8108, Notice of Benefits, DHB-5002, <a href="Important Notice About Your Medicaid or Special Assistance Approval or DSS-8109, Vithdrawn. - 4.
 For SSI applicants complete and send the DMA-5049, Referral to Local Social Security Office, to SSA. - 5.
 For non-SSI applicants, always evaluate for potential Medicaid eligibility and other programs of assistance.